Kisaku Restaurant Review, San Mateo

 Chicken Teriyaki Dinner ($11) had burnt skin, super sweet sauce, and plain lettuce as a veggie.

 Kisaku Restaurant has been knocked for bad service.
 Service was average with the servers running around constantly.
+Like many small restaurants, they only have enough servers for slow to medium times.
 They offer solid Japanese food.
 Limited wine menu, but a good selection of sakes.
 Hotaru and Sushi Sam are the other 2 standout Japanese restaurants in downtown San Mateo, which seems to have one on almost every block.
 Kisaku seems adept at putting out authentic Japanese dishes.
 We have to try the Oidon next time.